-CONDITIONS OF INVESTIGATION-UNSCIENTIFIC MEN OF SCIENCE-SLADE'S ANSWER TO PROFESSOR BARRETT.
+CONDITIONS OF INVESTIGATION -- UNSCIENTIFIC MEN OF SCIENCE -- SLADE'S ANSWER TO PROFESSOR BARRETT.

-Passing over the numerous other physical phenomena, such as violent movements of quite unattached chairs and the like, since the same have been so often observed and circumstantially described by others, I may next discuss the question how far it is justifiable and reasonable in dealing with new phenomena, the causes of which are entirely unknown to us, to impose conditions under which these new phenomena should occur.
-That for the production of electricity by friction on the surfaces of bodies the driest possible air is requisite, and that in a damp atmosphere these experiments fail entirely, are also experimental conditions, which could evidently not be prescribed a priori, but have been discovered only through careful observations among those relations under which Nature in individual cases willingly offers us these phenomena.
-Just therein, indeed, consists the acuteness and skill of an observer, that without arbitrary meddling with the course of the phenomena, he so prepares his observations that the conclusions drawn from them exclude the possibility of every error and every deception.
+Passing over the numerous other physical phenomena, such as violent movements of quite unattached chairs and the like, since the same have been so often observed and circumstantially described by others, I may next discuss the question how far it is justifiable and reasonable in dealing with new phenomena, the causes of which are entirely unknown to us, to impose conditions under which these new phenomena should occur. .
+That for the production of electricity by friction on the surfaces of bodies the driest possible air is requisite, and that in a damp atmosphere these experiments fail entirely, are also experimental conditions, which could evidently not be prescribed à priori, but have been discovered only through careful observations among those relations under which Nature in individual cases willingly offers us these phenomena.
+Just therein, indeed, consists the acuteness and skill of an observer, that without arbitrary meddling with the course of the phenomena, he so prepares his observations that the conclusions drawn from them exclude the possibility of every error and Would it have been possible to dictate condievery deception. tions under which the fall of meteorolites should be observed upon those who first asserted the reality of those phenomena?
+On entering new provinces one must always take to heart the words of Virchow, which he uttered at the last meeting of scientific men at (77)

-Would it have been possible to dictate conditions under which the fall of meteorolites should be observed, upon those who first asserted the reality of those phenomena?
-On entering new provinces one must always take to heart the words of Virchow, which he uttered at the last meeting of scientific men at Munich, in his speech "Upon the Freedom of Science in the Modern State."
+Munich, in his speech "Upon the Freedom of Science in the Modern State."

 "That which I pride myself on is just the knowledge of my ignorance.
-Since, as I imagine, I know with tolerable accuracy what it is that I do not know, I always say to myself, when I have to enter upon a province as yet closed to me, 'Now must thou begin again to learn!'"
+Since, as I imagine, I know with tolerable accuracy what it is that I do not know, I always say to myself, when I have to enter upon a province as yet closed to me, 'Now must thou begin again to learn /'"

-How far Herr Virchow himself, when the occasion is forthcoming, makes use of the teachings of modesty which he imparts to others, we may learn from the following words of Herr State Counsellor Aksakow:-
+How far Herr Virchow himself, when the occasion is forthcoming, makes use of the teachings of modesty which he imparts to others we may learn from the following words of Herr State Councillor Aksakow:-

 "The attempts which I caused to be made by Herr Wittig in Berlin for a scientific examination of Mr. Slade by Professors Helmholtz and Virchow have failed; and I will take this opportunity to show by an example how right I was in speaking of the difficulties which we still have to experience with the learned, even when it is a question of simply putting the mediumistic phenomena to the proof, and this solely by reason of their disinclination for this province of investigation.
-Thus, Herr Virchow is willing indeed to see Mr. Slade, but only upon the terms that the latter submits himself to all conditions which Herr Virchow shall please to lay upon him.
+Thus, Herr Virchow is willing indeed to see Mr. Slade, but only upon the terms that he latter submits himself to all conditions which Herr Virchow shall please to lay upon him.
 Here now is a man of science (Gelehrter) who, not knowing even the A B C of the phenomena which he undertakes to make an object of his study, at the outset imposes upon them his own conditions of observation!
 Could a similar method have been at all approved or endured in the study of any branch of natural science whatsoever? . . .
 So the first false step!
 And then what were these conditions?
 Mr. Slade should allow Professor Virchow to bind his hands and feet, and to place an observer two feet from the table.
-These are the conditions required by a German man of science of great renown, and, nevertheless, how 'illogical and inconclusive' ('unlogisch und beweis-unkräftig') are they!
-Take it that Mr. Slade submits to these conditions, and the séance is successful.
-Herr Virchow will be the first, and with him the whole great multitude, thence to conclude that he had tied budly, that his sentinel had observed builly, and that the adroitness of the conjuror had taken him at a disadvantage.
-At a second séance Herr Virchow will bind the medium in a different manner, and will appoint two sentinels; the same result, the same conclusion!
-At the third séance he will discover yet another system of fastening and precautions much more elaborate and ingenious; the same result, the same conclusion, and so on for ever!
+These are the conditions required by a German man of science of great renown, and, nevertheless, how